ablanco1950/LicensePlateImage_ThresholdFiltered/README.md

 the Y_train values ar in the files, one by each license, en test4Training\thresholds

+Executing:

-Executing GetNumberLicencePlateV6SVM.py
+GetNumberLicencePlateV6SVM.py

-Are getting the predictions of first ten  licenses plate of test4Training
+the predictions of first ten  licenses plate of test4Training are getting

 References: